Donders-Institute/bidscoin/docs/workflow.rst

                             tweaking it with the bidseditor
       -f, --force           Discard the previously saved bidsmap and logfile --no-update           Do not update any sub/sesprefixes in or prepend the sourcefolder name to the
-                            <<filepath:regexp>> expression that extracts the subject/session labels.
+                            <<filepath:regex>> expression that extracts the subject/session labels.
 This
                             is normally done to make the extraction more robust, but could cause problems for certain use cases